kayroone/twttr-javaee-backend/readme.md

     keycloak.service

-This is necessary because the keycloak auth service will redirect the user to the keycloak containers hostname within OAuth2 Lifecycle after a successful login.
+This is necessary because the keycloak auth service will redirect the user to the keycloak containers hostname within OAuth2 lifecycle after a successful login.
 Also the database has a default configured hostname inside the API service container.

 ## Starting the application